 Spain employed a wide variety of artillery systems, and was in the process of upgrading its M107 (175mm Self Propelled) Howitzers to the M110 (203mm).
 Northern Fury accelerates that process by a few months.

 84x M114/23 Towed 155mm Howitzer

 24x M110A2 SP 203mm Howitzer (M107’s converted to M110’s)

 12x Teruel 140mm SP Multiple Launch Rocket (MRL) (Spanish built)

 Air Defence Systems

-Spain has a large number of air defence systems; the Nike-Hercules was retired in 1990 but negotiations to procure the American Patriot system are still ongoing.
+Spain has a large number of air defence systems; the Nike-Hercules was retired in 1990 but negotiations to procure the American Patriot system are still ongoing in 1994.

 329x GAO-BOI 20mm Towed AA Guns